-- h) Production or trade in or use of un-bonded asbestos fibres or asbestos-containing products; - i) Production or trade in products containing polychlorinated biphenyls; - j) Production or trade in pharmaceuticals, pesticides/herbicides and other hazardous substances subject to international phase-outs or bans; - k) Production or trade in radioactive materials (including storage and treatment of radioactive wastes), business or activities relating to the nuclear industry or nuclear materials; - I) Drift net fishing in the marine environment using nets in excess of 2.5 km in length; - m) Shipment of oil or other hazardous substances in tankers which do not comply with International Maritime Organization (IMO) requirements; - Activities involving the release of genetically modified organisms into the natural environment without approval being given by competent authorities or where the relevant authority has declared itself as GMO free; - o) Trade in wildlife or wildlife products regulated under CITES; - p) Transboundary movements of waste prohibited under international law; - q) Construction of (mini-)hydro cascades without appropriate environmental assessment; - r) Production or trade in ozone-depleting substances subject to international phase-out; - s) Commercial logging operations or the purchase of logging equipment for use in primary tropical moist forest, production and trade in wood or other forestry products other than from sustainably managed forests; - t) Exploitation of diamond mines and commercialization of diamonds, when the host country has not adhered to the Kimberley agreement (KPCS) or other similar international agreements on extractive resources. - u) Underground mining to extract metals, coal, oil shale and other minerals. - v) Charcoal making with other methods than retort method (use of sealed metal containers).
+- Production or trade in or use of un-bonded asbestos fibres or asbestos-containing products; - h) - Production or trade in products containing polychlorinated biphenyls; Production or trade in pharmaceuticals, pesticides/herbicides and other hazardous substances subject to international phase-outs or bans; i) - Production or trade in radioactive materials (including storage and treatment of radioactive wastes), business or activities relating to the nuclear industry or nuclear i) - k) Drift net fishing in the marine environment using nets in excess of 2.5 km in length; - Shipment of oil or other hazardous substances in tankers which do not comply with International Maritime Organization (IMO) requirements; - m) Activities involving the release of genetically modified organisms into the natural environment without approval being given by competent authorities or where the relevant authority has declared itself to be GMO-free10 - Activities within, adjacent to, or upstream of designated protected areas under national law or international conventions, sites of scientific interest, habitats of n) rare/endangered species, and primary/old growth forests of ecological significance; - Trade in wildlife or wildlife products regulated under CITES; - Transboundary movements of waste prohibited under international law; p) - q) - Construction of (mini-)hydro cascades without appropriate environmental assessment; Production or trade in ozone-depleting substances subject to international phase-out - s) Commercial logging operations or the purchase of logging equipment for use in primary tropical moist forest, production and trade in wood or other forestry products other than from sustainably managed forests - t) Exploitation of diamond mines and commercialisation of diamonds, when the host country has not adhered to the Kimberley agreement (KPCS) or other similar international agreements on extractive resources. - Underground mining to extract metals, coal, oil shale and other minerals. u) - Charcoal making using methods other than the retort method (use of sealed metal containers).

-Activities having a negative impact on the community:
+Nec ative impact on the community:

-- w) The production or trade in any product or activity deemed illegal under host country (i.e. national) laws or regulations or international conventions and agreements, including without limitation, legislation or conventions relating to the protection of biodiversity resources or cultural heritage; - x) Activities within, adjacent to, or upstream of land occupied by indigenous peoples and/or vulnerable groups, such as lands and watercourses used for subsistence activities such as livestock grazing, hunting or fishing; - y) Activities which may affect adversely sites of cultural or archaeological significance; - z) Activities involving involuntary resettlement;
+- The production or trade in any product or activity deemed illegal under host country (i.e. national) laws or regulations or international conventions and agreements, W) including without limitation, legislation or conventions relating to the protection of biodiversity resources 16 or cultural heritage; - Activities within, adjacent to, or upstream of land occupied by indigenous peoples and/or vulnerable groups, such as lands and watercourses used for subsistence X) activities such as livestock grazing, hunting or fishing; - Activities which may affect adversely sites of cultural or archaeological significance; - Activities involving involuntary resettlement;